Paul, Cornwall: Parish

+Paul (Pluw Bowl) was an ancient parish in the Penwith Hundred of Cornwall.
+As well as the village of Paul, the parish included Newlyn and Mousehole and surrounding rural areas.
+In 1851 Newlyn was separated to form the new ecclesiastical parish of Newlyn St Peter, whilst remaining part of Paul for civil purposes.
+In 1891, the civil parish of Paul was made a local government district, administered by an elected local board.
+Such districts were converted into urban districts under the Local Government Act 1894.

+Paul Urban District was abolished in 1934.
+Newlyn and the villages of Paul and Mousehole were absorbed into the municipal borough of Penzance.
+The civil parish of Paul was reduced to just cover the areas of the old parish which had not been transferred to Penzance.
+After 1934 the parish of Paul therefore did not include the village after which it was named.
+The parish of Paul formed part of West Penwith Rural District from 1934 to 1974.

-In 2020 Cornwall Council announced that the neighbouring parishes of St Buryan and Paul would be abolished on 1 April 2021 with the land amalgamated to form a new parish known as St Buryan, Lamorna and Paul.
+In 2020 Cornwall Council announced that the civil parishes of St Buryan and Paul would be abolished on 1 April 2021 with the area amalgamated to form a new parish known as St Buryan, Lamorna and Paul.
 The new parish has 12 councillors elected for a period of 4 years.

 At its abolition, the civil parish of Paul consisted of a number of scattered settlements west of the village at 50.09°N 5.58°W, including Chyenhal, Castallack, Kemyel Crease, Kemyel Drea, Bossava and Kerris.
 The population of the civil parish (i.e. excluding the village) was 269 in 2011.

 Arthur Langdon (1896) recorded the existence of five stone crosses in the parish.
 One is at Carlankan, one at Halwyn and one at St Paul Down.
 There are also crosses in the vicarage hedge and on the churchyard wall (the latter has a crude crucifixus figure on one side).

 In the north of the former civil parish is Chyenhal Moor, a Site of Special Scientific Interest noted for its biological interest.